AccelByte/accelbyte-unity-sdk-apple/README.md

 # AccelByte Unity SDK Apple #

+Copyright (c) 2024 AccelByte Inc. All Rights Reserved.
+This is licensed software from AccelByte Inc, for limitations and restrictions contact your company contract manager.

+# Overview
 Unity SDK Apple is an extension package to enable Accelbyte SDK support for Apple.
+This plugin support the following features:

 ## Prerequisiste ##
 Require ([AccelByte Unity SDK](https://github.com/AccelByte/accelbyte-unity-sdk)) package.
 Minimum version: 16.24.0.

+For more information about configuring AccelByte Unity SDK, see [Install and configure the SDK](https://docs.accelbyte.io/gaming-services/getting-started/setup-game-sdk/unity-sdk/#install-and-configure).

 ## How to Install ##
 1. Import "Sign in with Apple Plugin for Unity" from [Asset Store](https://assetstore.unity.com/packages/tools/integration/sign-in-with-apple-plugin-for-unity-152088)